Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Software protection:

 Key associated with the contractual conditions in which the software is used and provided when the product is installed.
-To use Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}}, the key must be specified in the CFTPARM command.
+To use {{< TransferCFT/axwayvariablesComponentShortName  >}}, the key must be specified in the CFTPARM command.

 <span id="Store_and_forward_mechanism_"></span>

 #### Store and forward mechanism:

-Routing technique used by Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}}, whereby a file or message is received on a store and forward site and immediately forwarded to the next adjacent partner.
+Routing technique used by {{< TransferCFT/axwayvariablesComponentShortName  >}}, whereby a file or message is received on a store and forward site and immediately forwarded to the next adjacent partner.